 Landscaping your backyard can be a simple—or elaborate—DIY project.
 Turn your backyard into the place to be during the warmer months by adding a few plants and outdoor furniture.
 Or, you could go a bit bigger and upgrade your patio with pavers (which might take longer than a weekend).
 Check out this Better Homes & Gardens article for inspiration, no matter your budget.

 Refreshing the Floors

 Upgrading your floors doesn’t have to be a dreaded task—especially if you’ve budgeted for this upgrade.
 In fact, with many home improvement stores (such as Home Depot and Lowes) offering installation services, the only tough decision you’ll have to make is what type of flooring you want to use!
 This article provides great flooring ideas—from simple to complex—to help get you started.

 No matter what DIY home improvement project you choose, the most crucial thing to consider is the price tag and how you plan to pay for your upgrades.
-For large, intensive tasks such as putting a pool in the back yard or replacing your roof, a Home Equity Line of Credit may be the better option.
+For large, intensive tasks such as putting a pool in the backyard or replacing your roof, a Home Equity Line of Credit may be the better option.
 However, for smaller projects like those mentioned above, the Visa® Platinum CashBack Plus Credit Card could be just what you need.
-Plus you’ll earn points with every purchase*.
-Visit our website to learn more about current bonus offers or schedule an appointment to get started today!
+Plus, you’ll earn points with every purchase.
+Schedule an appointment to get started today!